Best Broadway Shows for Kids and Families

-Ages 8 and Older
+Ages 8 and Up

 Wizard of Oz-loving kids get a whole new take on Glinda the Good and the so-called Wicked Witch in this stunning musical that shares their backstories as BFFs turned romantic and political rivals.
-With two strong female protagonists, it's oozing with girl power, not to mention powerhouse songs by Stephen Schwartz such as Act I closer "Defying Gravity."
+With two strong female protagonists, it features lots of girl power, not to mention powerhouse songs by Stephen Schwartz such as Act I closer "Defying Gravity."
 The costumes and sets are amazing—especially the massive dragon hanging above the stage—and the moral that you should never judge a person by their skin color is poignant.
 Wicked's official recommended minimum age is 8, which makes sense because the show runs nearly three hours and has a few scary moments.
 If your child is enchanted by the spectacle, be sure to also book tickets to the behind-the-scenes Wicked tour, where you can learn all about the show's secrets.

 Tweens and Teens